GreenNinjaBoy/Scottish-Gems-PP4/README.md

 </details>

 #### **Share Your Gem**

 The original concept for this page was that a user could input their information into a form.
 However after a lot of trial and error it was decided that this would not be user friendly.
 And as previously mentioned inspiration came form another students similar project ([Magical Places](https://github.com/timgoalen/magical-places-london/tree/main)) and the can now add a place by simply searching for their gem in the search field which by powered by Google Places Autocomplete to suggest existing gems.
 Once the user clicks on a suggested place, the hidden form is automatically filled in by JavaScript, from the data provided by the Google Places API.

-**Insert Image here**

 notes:

-- The ability for a user to edit or delete a Place that they have added wasn't implemented:
+- The ability for a user to edit a Place that they have added wasn't implemented:
   - As the form data is not user-generated, and rather supplied by the Google Places API, there is a low chance or user error that would justify ‘edit’ functionality.
-  - If the user had the ability to delete places that were already commented on, other users would lose their comments and lose access to the place if it was in their favorites list.
+  - If the user were to delete places that were already commented on, other users would lose their comments and lose access to the place if it was in their favorites list.

 #### **Favorites**